 Lightroom is arguably the better choice for organising huge libraries of photos.
 If you’re only looking for workflow management, then you’ll probably stick with Lightroom.
 However, if you are looking to make editing a quicker and more streamlined process, then Luminar 4 is for you.

 Keep in mind, though, that Luminar does have its own cataloging function.
 It’s just not as fledged out as that of Lightroom.
 So, consider the trade-off for the better editing tools.
 Plus, Skylum rolls out a lot of updates and they are updating the cataloging feature to make it even better.

 In all honesty, when I first read that Luminar was bringing AI tools and a lot of “futuristic” updates I was sceptical.
 In fact, I was a little disappointed thinking it would all be gimmicky and not work very well at all.

 Boy, was I wrong.
 I’ve had the software for a couple of weeks, and I’ve completely U-turned on my initial thoughts.
 The tools do work – and they work really well.
 I am extremely impressed, and clearly Skylum has taken the necessary time and money to invest in Luminar 4 to create a serious contender.

 If you’re on the fence, I would say that it’s a bargain.
 There’s no subscription fee, and with an affordable one-off price (retailing at €89) you can’t go wrong.
 Once you’ve bought it, you own Luminar 4 forever.
 The “usual” photo-editors feel monotonous and old compared to Luminar 4 – and Skylum has breathed some necessary life into the photo-editing process.

-You can download Luminar 4 from the Skylum website for a pre-order discount, with release on November 18th 2019.
+You can download Luminar 4 from the Skylum website, and use code NATURETTL for around 10% off.